redrum-llik/TeamCity-Terraform-Plugin/README.md

 ## Initialization Parameters

+**Version**: select the Terraform version choice logic:

+* Auto-detect: use the automatically detected version on the agent side;
+* Fetch with tfenv: specify an exact version to be fetched on the agent side, or leave blank for the `tfenv` auto-detection logic.

 **Init**: run `terraform init` before execution of the specified command.

 **Use workspace**: try to switch to the specified workspace, fail if the workspace was not found.